Introduction to Warehouse Challenges

 7. Flawed Order Management

 With the advancement in technology, consumers have multiple sources for ordering a product.
-For a warehouse with an omnichannel sales channel, managing customer orders coming from multiple channels can be a tedious task.
+For a warehouse with an omnichannel sales channel, managing customer orders coming from multiple channels can be a tedious task and complete warehousing challenge.

 8. Managing Heaps of Data